hwhetzel/practiceProjects-Gen-AI-Apps/README.md

 The projects followed a structured curriculum and were based on step-by-step tutorials, where I learned how to implement various generative models.

+The projects were all made on IBM Skills Network Labs, which is a virtual lab environment.
+So some of these projects might not fully work unless changed.

 **Course Link:**

 https://www.coursera.org/learn/building-gen-ai-powered-applications